Contents

 Every matcher provided by Catch2 is split into 2 parts, a factory

-function that lives in the Catch::Matchers
+function that lives in the Catch::Matchers namespace, and

 the actual matcher type that is in some deeper namespace and should not